 A total receptor carcinogenic risk also is calculated across all pathways, media and all exposure points (i.e., carcinogenic risks for Koppers Pond and the outlet channel are added).
 As discussed in Section 5.1.1, this assumes that the same teenage trespasser was exposed to surface water and sediment from both Koppers Pond and the outlet channel.
-The total carcinogenic risk for the teenage trespasser for direct contact with sediment and surface water for Koppers

-Pond and the outlet channel is 9.6×10^{-7} .
+The total carcinogenic risk for the teenage trespasser for direct contact with sediment and surface water for Koppers Pond and the outlet channel is 9.6x10-7.
 This represents a conservative estimate, because the potential exposures to COPCs common to both the pond and the outlet channel have been summed, rather than expressed as an average of the exposures to the two locations.
-In essence, by summing the exposures from the pond and the outlet channel, the teenage trespasser is assumed to have double the exposure of either the pond or outlet channel alone.
-Because the total carcinogenic risk for all exposure points is less than the target risk range of 1×10^{-6} to 1×10^{-4} , and therefore, does not pose an unacceptable risk, the less conservative approach was not applied in this BHHRA.
+In essence, by summing the exposures from the pond and the outlet channel alone.
+Because the total carcinogenic risk for all exposure points is less than the target risk range of 1x10-6 to 1x10-4, and therefore, does not pose an unacceptable risk, the less conservative approach was not applied in this BHHRA.